Storm Resources Ltd. (OTCMKTS:SRMLF) Short Interest Down 50.0% in October

-Storm Resources Ltd. (OTCMKTS:SRMLF) was the target of a significant decrease in short interest during the month of October.
+Storm Resources Ltd. (OTCMKTS:SRMLF) was the recipient of a significant decrease in short interest in October.
 As of October 29th, there was short interest totalling 8,700 shares, a decrease of 50.0% from the October 14th total of 17,400 shares.
-Based on an average daily trading volume, of 3,500 shares, the short-interest ratio is presently 2.5 days.
+Based on an average daily volume of 3,500 shares, the short-interest ratio is currently 2.5 days.

-A number of equities research analysts have recently commented on the stock.
-CIBC reduced their target price on shares of Storm Resources from C$7.00 to C$6.28 and set a “neutral” rating for the company in a report on Thursday, November 11th.
-Royal Bank of Canada cut their price target on shares of Storm Resources from C$7.50 to C$6.28 and set a “top pick” rating for the company in a report on Wednesday, November 10th.
+Several research firms recently issued reports on SRMLF.
+Stifel Nicolaus increased their price target on shares of Storm Resources from C$8.00 to C$8.75 and gave the stock a “buy” rating in a report on Thursday, September 23rd.
+CIBC cut their price target on shares of Storm Resources from C$7.00 to C$6.28 and set a “neutral” rating for the company in a report on Thursday, November 11th.
 National Bank Financial increased their price target on shares of Storm Resources from C$5.00 to C$7.50 and gave the stock a “sector perform” rating in a report on Wednesday, September 29th.
-Finally, Stifel Nicolaus increased their price target on shares of Storm Resources from C$8.00 to C$8.75 and gave the stock a “buy” rating in a report on Thursday, September 23rd.
+Finally, Royal Bank of Canada cut their price target on shares of Storm Resources from C$7.50 to C$6.28 and set a “top pick” rating for the company in a report on Wednesday, November 10th.
 Two investment analysts have rated the stock with a hold rating, two have given a buy rating and one has assigned a strong buy rating to the company.
 According to data from MarketBeat.com, the company currently has a consensus rating of “Buy” and an average target price of $7.20.

 Storm Resources stock traded up $0.01 during mid-day trading on Thursday, reaching $5.02.
 The company had a trading volume of 120 shares, compared to its average volume of 5,213.
 Storm Resources has a 1 year low of $1.70 and a 1 year high of $5.20.
 The stock’s 50-day simple moving average is $4.39 and its 200-day simple moving average is $3.41.